FIWARE/tutorials.Time-Series-Data/README.md

 but this port has already been taken by the dummy devices UI so it has been shifted to another port.
 The Grafana Environment variables are described within their own [documentation](http://docs.grafana.org/installation/configuration/).
-The configuration ensures we will be able to connect to the **Crate-DB** database later on in the tutorial
+The configuration ensures we will be able to connect to the **CrateDB** database later on in the tutorial

 ### Generating Context Data